-Through a partnership with Methodist Hospital, Calumet College of St. Joseph provides a free Student Assistance Program (SAP) to current students.
+Through a partnership with Crown Counseling, Calumet College of St. Joseph provides a free Student Assistance Program (SAP) to current students.
 The SAP is a confidential counseling service provided to students for personal and school concerns which may be interfering with academic performance and/or quality of life.
-Delia Lopez, MSW, is available on-campus twice a week and off-site at the Crown Counseling location in Crown Point.
+The SAP counselor is available on campus once a week and off-site at the Crown Counseling offices in Crown Point or Hammond.
+For more information, contact Kerry Knowles SAP Counselor, at 219-663-6353 (office), 219-413-3702 (cell), or kerryk@crowncounseling.org.